lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 (4 bytes each) and three position components (x, y, z).
 - `inputRate`: It specifies the rate at which vertex attributes are pulled from the underlying buffer.
 It can have two possible values:
 `vertex` (`VK_VERTEX_INPUT_RATE_VERTEX`): Values will be extracted for each vertex index.
-That is, when consuming an index we will get one element form the buffer.
+That is, when consuming an index we will get one element from the buffer.
 This is the regular case when drawing a mesh, the vertex data is associated to a specific index and will be consumed accordingly.
 - `instance` (`VK_VERTEX_INPUT_RATE_INSTANCE`): Values will be extracted for each instance index.
 This will be the case used for instanced rendering, where with a single buffer defining the common attributes (mesh definition) we can draw many models with a single draw call.